 Ontra recommended treating your time like your money, and set external deadlines later than when you think the project will actually be done.

-Your budget will never be static or consistent — it will change and evolve along with your business, and you'll need to keep adjusting it based on your growth and profit patterns.
+Your budget will never be static or consistent — it will change and evolve with your business, and you'll need to adjust it based on your growth and profit patterns.
 Cho suggested revising your monthly and annual budgets regularly to get a clearer, updated picture of your business finances.

-"Regularly revisiting your budget will help you better control financial decisions because you will know exactly what you can afford to spend versus how much you are projecting to make," Cho said.
-"Take into account market trends from the previous year to help you determine what this year may look like.
-Once you have a clear understanding of your business's budgetary needs, you can accurately forecast what can be set aside for an emergency fund or unexpected costs."
+"Regularly revisiting your budget will help you better control financial decisions, because you will know exactly what you can afford to spend versus how much you are projecting to make," Cho said.